davidthfarr/REDCT/README.md

-# RED-CT: A Systems Design Methodology to Using LLM-labeled Data to Train and Deploy Edge Classifiers for Computational Social Science
+# RED-CT: Using LLM-labeled Data to Train and Deploy Edge Classifiers

-This repository contains the code for [RED-CT: A Systems Design Methodology to Using LLM-labeled Data to Train and Deploy Edge Classifiers for Computational Social Science](google.com).
+This repository contains the code for [RED-CT: A Systems Design Methodology to Using LLM-labeled Data to Train and Deploy Edge Classifiers for Computational Social Science](./TODO_add_path).

 The repo is organized as follows:
 - `./src/` contains the code for research and development.